Wade Phillips

-Harold Wade Phillips (born June 21, 1947) is an American football coach who is currently the head coach of the Houston Roughnecks of the XFL.
-He has served as head coach of the Denver Broncos, Buffalo Bills, and Dallas Cowboys.
+Harold Wade Phillips (born June 21, 1947) is an American former football coach.
+He has served as head coach of the Denver Broncos, Buffalo Bills, Dallas Cowboys, Houston Roughnecks and San Antonio Brahmas.
 He has also served as interim head coach for the New Orleans Saints, Atlanta Falcons, and the Houston Texans.
-His career winning percentage as a head coach is .546.
 Additionally, Phillips has long been considered to be among the best defensive coordinators in the NFL.
 In his long career, he has served as defensive coordinator in eight separate stints with seven different franchises (twice with the Denver Broncos).
 Multiple players under Phillips' system have won Defensive Player of the Year: Reggie White, Bryce Paup, Bruce Smith, J. J. Watt and Aaron Donald.
 Others under Phillips have won Defensive Rookie of the Year: Mike Croel and Shawne Merriman.
+In Phillips' lone Super Bowl victory, a defensive player would be named Super Bowl MVP: Von Miller.

 Early career

 Phillips attended Port Neches–Groves High School in Port Neches, Texas, and went to the University of Houston, where he was a three-year starter at linebacker from 1966 to 1968.
 He held the school record for career assisted tackles (228) until 2011 when the record was broken by Marcus McGraw.

 Phillips began his coaching career as a graduate assistant to Bill Yeoman at the University of Houston in 1969.
 From 1970 to 1972 he served as defensive coordinator at the former Lutcher Stark High School (now West Orange-Stark High School) in Orange, Texas.
 He then coached the linebackers at Oklahoma State University from 1973 to 1974, under his father, Bum Phillips, who was OSU defensive coordinator at that time.
 In 1975, Phillips coached the defensive line at the University of Kansas under head coach Bud Moore.